 Sometimes, however, the problem can persist well into the grown-up years of a dog.

 One common factor for it might be a vestibular disease.
 This usually occurs due to an infection inside the inner ear, resulting in damage to the vestibular system.

 At other times though (and unfortunately, this problem is quite common), the dog might simply be scared of car rides due to associated trauma.

 The thing with dogs is that they are quick and easy to train.
 That is, they respond very well to certain things and all that becomes a part of their response system, and it is one of the most widely used traits that are utilized to train a dog.

-But just as a dog will respond well to treats, they will also develop a very strong response to pain.
+But just as a dog will respond well to treats, it will also develop a very strong response to pain.